sisoe24/Nuke-Tools-ST/README.md

 The following command will be available: `run_nuke_tools`.

-A new entry `Run Code inside Nuke`, will be added to the context menu (right-click) when the active file ends with one of the following extensions:
+The package adds a new entry `Run Code inside Nuke`, to the context menu (right-click) when the active file ends with one of the following extensions:

 - `.py`
 - `.cpp`